Causes of Brown Stain on Ceiling and How to Fix It

 Note that due to water’s travel ability, even to a further distance, you might find the stains exist farther away rather than being directly under the bathroom.

-A few and far between wet floor conditions won’t generate enough leaks to damage the ceiling underneath it.
-That’s why if the stain is in dark brown or copper color, it is most likely that there’s a severe water leak in the bathroom above.
+A few-and-far-between wet floor conditions won’t generate enough leaks to damage the ceiling underneath.
+That’s why if the stain is dark brown or copper, it is most likely that there’s a severe water leak in the bathroom above.
+Ceiling tiles and the waterproofing membrane in the bathroom should be inspected for integrity to prevent future occurrences.

-If the ceiling is already sagging, then the leakage problem has already affected the area.
+If the ceiling is already sagging, the leak has affected the area.